mwrona/load_balancer/README.md

 Run
 ----
-To run load balancer you have to supply all necessary files (config.json and in https mode cert.pem and key.pem).
+To run load balancer you have to supply all necessary files (config.json and in the https mode cert.pem and key.pem).
 By default load balancer is looking for config.json in current directory but you can specify different location as program argument.
 Example:
 ```
 scalarm_load_balancer config_folder/my_config.json
 ```